hhtokpinar/sqfEntity/README.md

       assets:
         - assets/chinook.sqlite

 *STEP 2*

-Run these functions to create the model based on your database structure
+Run this script with this parameters.

+**databaseName:** Specify a name for your database to use for the database connection

+**bundledDatabasePath:** File path of your copied database

     final bundledDbModel = await convertDatabaseToModelBase(
         databaseName: 'chinook.db',
         bundledDatabasePath: 'assets/chinook.sqlite');

+*STEP 3*

+Run this function to convert the model to annotation

     final String modelConstString =
         SqfEntityConverter(bundledDbModel).createConstDatabase();

+That's all.
+Set clipboard to paste codes

       await Clipboard.setData(ClipboardData(text: modelConstString));

-**databaseName:** Specify a name for your database to use for the database connection

-**bundledDatabasePath:** File path of your copied database

-That's all.
-The model were created successfully and set to the Clipboard.
+Model were created succesfuly and set to the Clipboard.

-Now, follow these steps to create entity models

-1. Open model.dart file in lib/model folder and paste models after the following line
+Open model.dart file in lib/model folder and paste models after following line

     part 'model.g.dart';

-2. Go Terminal Window and run the command below
+Go Terminal Window and run command below

     flutter pub run build_runner build --delete-conflicting-outputs

-Great!
 Your Entity models will be created in lib/model/model.g.dart

 Note: You can see this sample import in the createModelFromDatabaseSample() function in main.dart

   Also you can generate your model from the main menu in Application as shown below when you make changes to your model while your project is running.